wsmelojr/aulacripto/hyperledger/README.md

 Nós usaremos então um chaincode chamado **fabmorph**.
 Ele contém funções básicas para implementar cripografia homomórfica (outro tema que estudaremos no futuro).
 O código fonte do chaincode está disponível [aqui](fabmorph/fabmorph.go).

-### Comandos para
+Nossa rede blockchain inclui um container especifico para simular clientes, que é o container *cli0*.
+Nós vamos usar esse container para testar o chaincode.

-Our blockchain network profile includes the client container *cli0* which is provided only to execute tests with the chaincode.
+ which is provided only to execute tests with the chaincode.
 The *cli0* is able to communicate with the blockchain network using the peer *peer0.ptb.de* as an anchor and so execute commands for installing, mantaining and testing the chaincode.
 These commands documentation can be find [here](https://hyperledger-fabric.readthedocs.io/en/release-1.4/commands/peerchaincode.html).
 We strongly recommend you read this documentation before continuing.

 #### 1. Installing, instantiating and upgrading a chaincode